Science couldn't find the pain

 Nociceptors in your skin are specialized in pain detection.

-The average concentration of nociceptors on one square inch of skin is 1,300.
+The average concentration of nociceptors is 1,300 per square inch of skin.

-You will only find a small fraction of this in organs, muscles, ligaments, ...
+You will find only a small fraction of these in organs, muscles, ligaments, ...

 1,300 pain receptors on one square inch of skin.